 Lightdow 85mm F1.8 Manual Focus Full Frame Portrait Lens for Nikon

-- Manual focus operation: This lens requires full manual focus operation on the DSLR camera.
-It’s an ideal choice for photographers with excellent experience in equipment management.
+- Manual focus operation: This lens requires full manual focus operation on the DSLR camera

 - Compatible with various Nikon DSLRs: The lens is designed for an extensive range of Nikon DSLR cameras

 - 8-piece circular aperture: Enjoy a smooth and large focus range, ideal for capturing stunning portraits and landscapes